m0o0n1/bot_telega/README.md

 Create a channel/group.
 Now add the bot to channel and make it administrator.
 After doing this start the private chat with the bot (/start, /me) and execute '/load' command to load a txt file that would contain the list of usernames (thos starting with @) allowed to be in a chat.
 After that you can invite users and bot will track them.

+Every admin in the channel shoud start (/start) the bot to be able to receive the messages.

 ## How to start it?
 To start a bot you have to install docker software.
 Then just run
 ```